Prince-24-T/React/hooks/README.md

 # React
-they show some error i will fixed this error whenever i get free
+this hooks project  show some error i will fixed this error whenever i get free
 <br/>
 Thanku